Everything You Need to Know About Watering Citrus Trees at Home

 Do All Citrus Trees Typically Require the Same Watering?

-All types of citrus trees require regular watering.
+All types of citrus trees require regular watering, suitable light exposure, a good soil base, annual pruning, and occasional fertilizing.
 This includes Meyer lemons, limes, kumquats, oranges, and mandarins.

 The age of the tree does have an impact on how often you should water.
 Young trees that are still forming their roots won’t handle drought as well as mature trees.
 Therefore, you want to be extra careful to provide enough water during a tree’s first year.